org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 Transaction ID numbers are used to match responses to requests, verifying that a request was received and associating any information in the response with the request (*e.g.* a "status code" in a response to a requested operation).

 The Transaction ID number space is finely divided.
 The numbers are per-link/docking session, per message type, and per stream ID (for per-stream messages).

-The length of the Transaction ID is specified in the configuration.
-The baseline configuration specifies that they are 16 bits long.

 Transaction IDs may wrap.